SCAIRA Entrepreneur: Daniel Remón (Enrev)

 Tell us briefly about yourself and your background!

-As a result of this initial development and my interest in promoting electric mobility from Asturias, I joined guppy in 2019, where I served as Chief Technical Officer until 2024.
-At that point, and in agreement with the company’s founders, I decided to formally establish Enrev as a limited company in order to bring our electric vehicle concept into the industrial domain.
-This initiative emerged in a particularly significant context for the sector: major European manufacturers were beginning to see their position — and with it the stability of many jobs in Europe — threatened by the emergence of new competitors, primarily Chinese, who currently hold a significant competitive advantage in the field of electric vehicles, which are expected to become the dominant technology in the increasingly near future.
+At that point, we decided to formally establish Enrev in order to bring our electric vehicle concept to the industry, at a time when major European manufacturers were beginning to see their position threatened—and with it the stability of many jobs across Europe—by the emergence of new competitors, primarily Chinese, who currently hold a significant competitive advantage in the electric vehicle sector, which is set to become dominant in the increasingly near future.

 How did you find out about SCAIRA?

 Through an email from CEEI Asturias.
-Specifically, from my usual contact person, Soqui Bruces.

 What stage is your start-up currently at?